cloudinary/mcp-servers/README.md

 Local MCP servers run on your machine using npm packages.
 Choose this option if you need more control or customization.

 **Note**: You'll need to configure your environment variables (`CLOUDINARY_CLOUD_NAME`, `CLOUDINARY_API_KEY`, `CLOUDINARY_API_SECRET`) with your actual credentials after installation.

+### Docker Images

+Official Docker images for Cloudinary MCP servers are available on Docker Hub, providing a containerized deployment option for running MCP servers locally or in cloud environments.

+**Available on Docker Hub:** [Cloudinary MCP Docker Images](https://hub.docker.com/u/cloudinary?page=1&search=MCP)

+Docker images offer several benefits:
+- **Isolated environments** - Run MCP servers in containers without affecting your system dependencies
+- **Easy deployment** - Quick setup with minimal configuration required
+- **Consistent runtime** - Ensures the same environment across different machines and platforms
+- **Scalability** - Easily deploy multiple instances or integrate into container orchestration systems

+To use Docker images, ensure you have Docker installed on your system and pass your Cloudinary credentials as environment variables when running the containers.
+See the individual Docker image documentation on Docker Hub for specific usage instructions.

 ## Configuration Examples